agrc/porter/.github/ISSUE_TEMPLATE/8-deprecate-from-internal-only.md

 #### Action Items

-Note: If this dataset is being replaced, then wait until the new data is publicly available before completing these steps:

 - [ ] Prevent forklift from updating the AGOL Item from Internal by updating the "AGOL_ITEM_ID" field in the META.AGOLItems table to be "hosted by UGRC" (name, completed: `2025/00/00`)
 - [ ] Update the [SGID Index](https://docs.google.com/spreadsheets/d/11ASS7LnxgpnD0jN4utzklREgMf1pcvYjcXcIcESHweQ/edit#gid=1024261148) update "storageType" to be "AGOL". (name, completed: `2025/00/00`)
 - [ ] Check if this layer in the base maps.
 If so, work with Zach to develop a path forward before you proceed with a Hard Delete (name, completed: `2025/00/00`).